-Professional Courtesy ProblemsAdded by Hawley Troxell in Articles & Publications, Health Law on August 20, 2011
+Professional Courtesy ProblemsAdded by Hawley Troxell in Articles & Blogs, Health Law on August 20, 2011

 Many health care practices and facilities have a policy of providing services to other health care professionals, their family members, or their office staff for free or discounted prices as a “professional courtesy”; however, such policies may create unintended regulatory problems.